The Substance: Costumes

 Youchnovski emphasized the motif of the spinal column in the costumes.
 Elisabeth appears at the beginning of the film, before taking the substance, with an open-back dress.
 After taking the substance, she appears in a red Balmain dress with a zipper, while Sue mirrors this design choice by donning a catsuit, also featuring a zipper.
-Moore and Qualley had approximately three fittings each, Youchnovski focused on ensuring that the leotard was comfortable and character's silhouette was clearly defined.
+Moore and Qualley had approximately three fittings each, with Youchnovski focusing on ensuring that the leotard was comfortable and the character's silhouette was clearly defined.
 She would then sketch the look, adjusting color or other details as needed.

 Post-production

 Fargeat described post-production as the most challenging period of the production, taking a year and a half.
 With over 300 hours of dailies, one of the main challenges was finding the right pacing for scenes with little dialogue.
 Scenes were frequently changed based on the interaction of the music, visual effects and sound design, with post-production finishing just three days before the premiere.
 Visual effects by NOID Studio took one year to complete.

 The film was edited by Jérôme Eltabet, Fargeat, and Valentin Feron.
 Eltabet had previously collaborated with Fargeat on Revenge and taught her editing while working her children's show Les Fées Cloches He began editing midway through the shoot, approximately three months in and independently created the film's initial 3.5 hour rough cut, which did not include many of the inserts or closeups.
 After filming wrapped, Eltabet and Fargeat collaborated over six months bringing the runtime to 4.5 hours.
 Eltabet and Fargeat collaborated by editing separate sequences in different rooms using Adobe Premiere Pro, then swapping the sequences between each other for further refinement.
-Due to the film's numerous iterations with some sequences having between 150- 200 different versions, Feron was later brought in to give a new, outside perspective to the film.
+Due to the film's numerous iterations with some sequences having between 150 and 200 different versions, Feron was later brought in to give a new, outside perspective to the film.
 Several scenes with Elisabeth's agent were shot but ultimately not included as they were not deemed compelling according to Eltabet.
-He found the theater climax the most difficult to cut, as he had to edit around prosthetics that didn't always look convincing.
+He found the theater climax the most difficult to cut, as he had to edit around prosthetics that did not always look convincing.

 For the sound design, Fargeat placed sound effects and notes in the editing software timeline for sound designers and editors Valérie Deloof and Victor Fleurant.
 The team was tasked with finding the right textures, effects, and tone for each scene, using exaggerated or realistic sounds to explore deeper meanings.
 For example, a chainsaw was used for the electric mixer in Elisabeth Sparkle's cooking scene, and pistol handling sounds were used for the triggering of the capsule during injection shots.